Well well well, just signed up for your free ContentCal trial?

 2. Invite your team

-The best content is made together so invite your team and get creating and collaborating.
+The best content is made together so invite your team and get creating and collaborating, planning social together is key.
 Our built-in approvals will allow content to be signed off by the appropriate members of your team to ensure that your content is nothing short of perfect.

 From the Dashboard, select ‘Manage People’ and then ‘Invite People’.